bLakshmankumar/Cyber-Sec/README.md

 # Cyber-Security-Class-11 :
 ===========================
-# Detection Methods for Endpoint Security.
+# Detection Methods for Endpoint Security & Deployment Approach.
-# We Will deploy Detection/Monitoring agents to the Endpoint with required policies and ports, Then the agent will start Detect the issues based on this agent backend methods.

 ![Screenshot 2024-02-10 223347](https://github.com/bLakshmankumar/cyber-sec/assets/109284987/19b067d2-ac60-4212-b68c-af34ba120746)

+# We Will deploy Detection/Monitoring agents to Each and every Endpoint(end-user machine) with required policies and ports, Then the agent will start Detect the issues based on this agent backend methods/Policies.